thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 ![](images/sq1-plus-2.jpg){.centered width=50%}

-In this example, a (1, 0) / (-1, -1), and then a partial slice under 90 degrees has been applied to the puzzle.
+In this example, a (1, 0) / (-1, -1), and then a partial slice under 90 degrees have been applied to the puzzle.
 This is only a +2 penalty because the (1, 0) is under the misalignment threshold of 45 degrees for (U, D) moves, and so is not a penalty.
 The slice is over the misalignment threshold of 90 degrees, and incurs a +2 penalty.
 The (-1, -1) once again is under the misalignment threshold, as U and D moves are considered separately according to [Guideline 10f4+](https://www.worldcubeassociation.org/regulations/guidelines.html#10f4+).
 Finally, the partial slice is under the 90 degree threshold.
 In conclusion, only 1 move has been made above the penalty threshold, so the final ruling is that this is a +2 penalty.

 ## Regulation 3j: Reasonable Wear